linkedin/rest.li/docs/step_by_step.md

 All Rest.li data models are defined in Pegasus Data Schema files, which have a `.pdsc` suffix.
 We’ll define a Fortune data model in `Fortune.pdsc`.
-The location of this file is important, be sure to place it in a path corresponding to your namespace, under `api/src/main/pegasus/`
+The location of this file is important.
+Be sure to place it in a path corresponding to your namespace, under `api/src/main/pegasus/`:

 ##### file: example-standalone-app/api/src/main/pegasus/com/example/fortune/Fortune.pdsc